 YunoHost also provides a web-based admin interface (inspired by Webmin?) so that you can manage the system graphically.
-This is a great relief for someone who wants to host a web server but without getting too much into the command line stuff.
+This is a great relief for someone who wants to host a web server without getting too much into the command line stuff.

-The universal operating system provides a rock-solid server distribution.
-An ideal choice for those who want a stable system.
+The universal operating system provides a rock-solid server distribution—an ideal choice for those who want a stable system.

 SUSE is one of the direct competitors of Red Hat.
 They have the enterprise offering in the form of SUSE Linux Enterprise.
-Their open source offering openSUSE is also quite popular, both as desktop and server.
+Their open-source offering openSUSE is also quite popular, both as desktop and server.

 openSUSE makes up a good choice for a server Linux distribution.
 People these days won’t understand what a relief YAST tool of SUSE brought for users in the last 90s and early 2000s.
 It is still a handy utility for managing the SUSE system.

 openSUSE comes in two formats: the rolling release Tumbleweed and the stable point release Leap.
-I am guessing you are looking for stability so Leap is what you should be aiming for.
+I am guessing you are looking for stability, so Leap is what you should be aiming for.

 Since I have been using Ubuntu for a long time, I feel comfortable hosting my web servers on Ubuntu.
 But that’s just me.
-If you are coming from the RHEL domain, package management is different here along with a few networking and management components.
+If you are coming from the RHEL domain, package management is different here, along with a few networking and management components.

 What’s your choice?